 But it’s not the IoT aspirations of Luxembourg, Monaco, San Francisco, Santander that worry me.
 Smart cities are most successful when already run by a smart efficient public sector.
 Smart cities implemented over complex self serving bureaucratic processes can become an electronic manifestation of stupidity written in code.
 And we all know how long code stays in the field once it’s shipped?

 /* * function disclaimer() * When I wrote this, only God and I understood what I was doing. * Now, God only knows */

-In this context “code becoming law” takes on a new scary meaning.
-What happens once the human political decision making process has becomes dependent on a smart-cities data generation.
-Smart cities become a vehicle of power through their data by allowing the state to better observe citizens behaviour and more importantly in their eyes protect itself against dissent.
+In this context “code becoming law” takes on a new and scary meaning.
+What happens once the human political decision making process becomes dependent on a smart-cities data generation?
+Smart cities become a vehicle of power through their data by allowing the state to better observe citizens behaviour and more importantly (in their eyes) protect itself against dissent.
 So especially those currently living under oppressive regimes have a lot to lose.
 Not to forget the risks if power suddenly tilts within a moderate country in favour of a right-wing party as seen in recent EU or US local elections.
 Do we want our rulers (the better and the worse ones) to wield this kind of power over individuals lives?